spaceprofessor/aed-handout/HAAD-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_02.png)

 Why am I teaching you atmospheric entry dynamics?
 Well, in spaceflight, not all things that go up must come down.
 But many spacecraft do.
-This cartoon image shows one problem that you may encounter if you "jump over the Moon" or, more realistically, return from the Moon, like the Apollo missions, or even from Mars.
+This cartoon image shows one problem that you may encounter if you "jump over the Moon" (like a children's song suggests) or, more realistically, return from the Moon, like the Apollo missions, or even from Mars.
 You may burn up in the atmosphere.
 This can already happen to you if you return from the International Space Station, ISS, if you enter too steeply, as we will see later.
 By the way, for most satellites in a low-Earth orbit (LEO), burning up is the desired fate.
-It is better than staying in orbit as a piece of space debris.
+It is better than staying in orbit as a piece of space junk.
 Therefore, atmospheric entry is a vitally important subject.

 This lecture is divided into the three parts:
-- In the first part, I will give you some introductory examples and discuss why the term atmospheric entry is better than the term re-entry.
+- In the first part, I will give you some introductory examples and discuss why the term atmospheric entry is better than the term re-entry
-- In the second part, we will have a look to the different types of entry trakectories (a trajectory is the path that an object follows).
+- In the second part, we will have a look to the different types of entry trakectories (a trajectory is the path that an object follows)
-- In the third and last part, we will talk about the thermal problems that are associated with atmospheric entry.
+- In the third and last part, we will talk about the thermal problems that are associated with atmospheric entry

 ---